mahes-a/StagingBuild/README.md

 The High level flow  involves the following steps:

-- The SQL Tables to be copied and their Full/Incremental copy methodology (Full , Change Capture , CDC , Watermark) is configured in a control table
+- The SQL Tables to be copied and their Full/Incremental copy methodology (Full , Change Capture , CDC , Watermark) are configured in a control table

 - Generic Pipelines are created that can ingest incremental data based on the change capture mechanism